Your Rainy Day Wedding in St. Augustine Guide

 Essential Rain Day Wedding Gear

-Smart couples prepare for rain without turning their wedding into a camping expedition.
+Smart couples prepare for rain without turning their wedding into a camping trip.
 Here's our practical gear list:

 For the Couple